Brecker-Bc/Little-Movie-Recommender/README.md

 A user-controlled slider combines them into a final weighted score.

-✔ Automatic User Profiles
+* Automatic User Profiles

 Each device is treated as a unique user.
 All ratings are stored in PostgreSQL and immediately influence future recommendations.

-✔ Interactive Rating UI
+* Interactive Rating UI

 Movie cards include 1 to 5 star rating buttons.
 Rating a film removes it from future suggestion pools and updates collaborative filtering results on the fly.

-✔ Responsive Front End
+* Responsive Front End

 A Bootstrap layout renders movie cards with metadata, genres, and optional poster images pulled from the TMDB API.

-✔ Rich PostgreSQL-Backed Dataset
+* PostgreSQL-Backed Dataset

 The system enriches the MovieLens dataset with: